David735453/MinecraftModSync/README.md

     "modrinthCollectionId": "<insert (public) collection id here>",
     ```

+- #### Note:
+  - After adding <b>userId & CollectionId rename</b> `ModsConfig_example.json` to `ModsConfig.json`

 <br/>

 ### Added NPM scripts

 - #### So you feel you're a wizard when you:

+    `npm run download`

     ```
-    npm run download

     hope you guessed it, it downloads the mods

     - if public collection defined in config && collection valid
         - downloads the mods in the public collection
     - else
         - if user id defined in config && valid api key in .env
             - downloads the mods in the followed projects

     rest all cases, may the node be with you
     ```

+    `npm run check`

+    ```
+    - Lists down the available and not available mods for the game version defined in ModsConfig

+    - Some mods might take quite some time to get updated to latest version of MC

+        - helpful if you just want to "check" which mods are available & not available when a new version is dropped eg 1.20.5, 1.21 etc
+    ```

 - #### You feel its a chore adding the followed projects (private) to the public collection

+    `npm run update`

     ```
-    npm run update

     [requires api key]
     updates your public collection from your followed projects (private collection)
     ```

 - #### You feel like the modern way isn't for you and you want to live the old life:
+    `npm run list`

     ```
-    npm run list

     - it lists down the mods in the same format as requied in config file so you can download mods via legacy way
+    ```

-    npm run legacy
+    `npm run legacy`
+    ```
     - for backwards compatibility
     ```

 <br/>